scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 - **[4]** Gong, Seong-Lyong, et al. "Duo: Exposing on-chip redundancy to rank-level ecc for high reliability."
 2018 IEEE International Symposium on High Performance Computer Architecture (HPCA).
 IEEE, 2018.
 - **[5]** Park, Sangjae, and Jungrae Kim.
 "On-Die Dynamic Remapping Cache: Strong and Independent Protection Against Intermittent Faults."
 IEEE Access 10 (2022): 78970-78982.
 - **[6]** Sridharan, Vilas, and Dean Liberty.
 "A study of DRAM failures in the field."
 SC'12: Proceedings of the International Conference on High Performance Computing, Networking, Storage and Analysis.
 IEEE, 2012.
+- **[7]** V. Sridharan, N. De Bardeleben, S. Blanchard, K. B. Ferreira, J. Stearley, J. Shalf, and S. Gurumurthi, ‘‘Memory errors in modern systems: The good, the bad, and the Ugly,’’ ACM Sigplan Notices, vol. 50, no. 4, pp. 297–310, Mar.
+2015.
+- **[8]** Beigi, Majed Valad, et al. "A Systematic Study of DDR4 DRAM Faults in the Field."
+2023 IEEE International Symposium on High-Performance Computer Architecture (HPCA).
+IEEE, 2023.